Colin Kroll, co-founder of HQ Trivia and Vine, found dead

 Twitter (TWTR) bought Vine in 2012 and shuttered the platform four years later.

-In 2017, Kroll and business partner Rus Yusupov went on to form Intermedia Labs, the company behind HQ Trivia.
-The real-time trivia game app was a breakout success, soaring to the top of Apple's free game app chart in the first couple months of 2018.
+Kroll and business partner Rus Yusupov went on to form Intermedia Labs, the company behind HQ Trivia.
+The real-time trivia game app launched in 2017 and was a breakout success.
+It soared to the top of Apple's free game app chart in the first couple months of 2018.

 But its popularity has waned — it has fallen out of the top 100 free games list on the iTunes app store.